Energy Performance Certificate (United Kingdom): Procedure

 The energy assessment needed to produce an EPC is performed by a qualified and accredited energy assessor who visits the property, examines key items such as cavity wall, floor and loft insulation, domestic boiler, hot water tank, radiators, heating controls windows for double glazing, and so on.
 They then input the observations into a software program which performs the calculation of energy efficiency.
 The program gives a single number for the rating of energy efficiency, and a recommended value of the potential for improvement.
 There are similar figures for environmental impact.
 A table of estimated annual energy bills (and the potential for improvement) is also presented, but without any reference to householder bills.
 The householder will have to pay for the survey, which costs around £75 - £100 for a four bedroom house.
 The exercise is entirely non-invasive, so the software will make assumptions on the insulation properties of various elements of the property based on age and construction type.
 The assessor has the ability to over-ride these assumptions if visual or written evidence is provided to support the presence of insulation which may have been subsequently installed.

 Domestic EPCs

 The calculation of the energy rating on the EPC is based on the Standard Assessment Procedure (SAP).
 Existing dwellings are assessed using Reduced Data SAP (RdSAP), a simplified version of the SAP methodology that requires fewer data inputs.
 SAP and RdSAP are derived from the UK Building Research Establishment's Domestic Energy Model (BREDEM), which was originally developed in the 1980s and also underlies the NHER Rating.
 EPCs are produced by domestic energy assessors who are registered under an approved certification scheme.
+The first and second EPCs in Northern Ireland were produced by Campbell Morris DEA epcni.co.uk, for the (then) Department of Finance and Personnel.